rackerlabs/otter/doc/getting_started.rst

 The Group Configuration
 -----------------------

-This configuration specifies the basic elements of the config.
+This specifies the basic elements of the group.

 The Group Configuration contains:

 - Group Name
 - Group Cooldown (how long a group has to wait before you can scale again in seconds)
-- Minimum and Maximum of entities allowed in the autoscaling Group.
+- Minimum and Maximum number of entities

 The Launch Configuration
 ------------------------